 Potatoes are a good source of micronutrients, minerals, and carbohydrates essential to human health.

-Peas, beans, and a variety of cruciferous vegetables pair well with them in the garden.
+For potato companions, peas, beans, and a variety of cruciferous vegetables pair well together in the garden.

 To keep the pests away, try planting marigolds, basil, and sweet alyssum.
 Avoid planting cucumbers and pumpkins nearby.